-- 5. Hold power tool by insulated gripping surfaces when performing an operation where the cutting tool may contact hidden wiring or its own cord.
-Contact with a "live" wire will also make exposed metal parts of the power tool "live" and shock the operator. - When ripping always use a rip fence or straight edge guide.
-This improves the accuracy of cut and reduces the chance for blade binding. - Always use blades with correct size and shape (diamond versus round) of arbour holes.
-Blades that do not match the mounting hardware of the saw will run eccentrically, causing loss of control. - Never use damaged or incorrect blade washers or bolts.
-The blade washers and bolt were specially designed for your saw, for optimum performance and safety of operation. - 9.
-Causes and operator prevention of kickback; - Kickback is a sudden reaction to a pinched, bound or misaligned saw blade, causing an uncontrolled saw to lift up and out of the workpiece toward the operator. - When the blade is pinched or bound tightly by the kerf closing down, the blade stalls and the motor reaction drives the unit rapidly back toward the operator. - if the blade becomes twisted or misaligned in the cut, the teeth at the back edge of the blade can dig into the top surface of the wood causing the blade to climb out of the kerf and jump back toward the operator.
+- 0001 - 5.
+Hold the power tool by insulated gripping surfaces only, when performing an operation where the cutting tool may contact hidden wiring or its own cord.
+Contact with a "live" wire will also make exposed metal parts of the power tool "live" and could give the operator an electric shock. - When ripping, always use a rip fence or straight edge guide.
+This improves the accuracy of cut and reduces the chance of blade binding. - Always use blades with correct size and shape (diamond versus round) of arbour holes.
+Blades that do not match the mounting hardware of the saw will run eccentrically, causing loss of control. - Never use damaged or incorrect blade washers or bolt.
+The blade washers and bolt were specially designed for your saw, for optimum performance and safety of operation.